Taylor's Bay: 1929 Tsunami

 Taylor’s Bay was one of the forty small communities directly affected by the 1929 Grand Banks earthquake and tsunami, which destroyed many buildings, fishing stages and flakes, stores, boats, and other structures; only five of the community’s seventeen houses remained standing.
-The home of Leo Bonnell was swept across the road by the giant wave.
+The home of Jacob and Julia Bonnell was swept across the road by the giant wave.
 He was later quoted "If that's where God wanted it that's where it will stay.”
 The house remains on that site to this day.

 The community is believed to have been the point of maximum wave height/amplitude of the tsunami, with the wave cresting at nearly 25 feet above sea level, reaching run-up heights of up to 45 feet.

 Taylor’s Bay was one of six communities to suffer deaths in the disaster.
 Five lives were lost in November 1929, four of them children under 4 years of age.
 A sixth death is recorded in 1933, that of 7 year old Amelia Alice Bonnell, attributed to the lasting impacts of the tsunami on her health.

 A relief committee was established by the Newfoundland government soon after the disaster, which provided food as well as lumber and other building supplies to reconstruct and build new houses.